How Can We Help You?

 The mechanical systems in your building are equally important.
 They need a professional inspection to ensure they are in good working order.
 The HVAC system is one of these systems.
 You need to know that the units are going to be heated and cooled correctly.

 Also, have the inspector check the plumbing and electrical systems.
-These major mechanical systems are critical to the safety and comfort of your potential tenants, and they can be pretty costly to replace or repair if you find something isn’t working right after the purchase.
+These major mechanical systems are critical to the safety and comfort of your potential residents, and they can be pretty costly to replace or repair if you find something isn’t working right after the purchase.

 Each unit needs to be inspected.
 Request a walk-through of each unit.
-The overall condition of the unit and whether or not it has problems that have to be addressed before you can move in a tenant are factors that need exploring.
+The overall condition of the unit and whether or not it has problems that have to be addressed before you can move in a resident are factors that need exploring.
 If there are problems, assess how much it will cost to get the unit up to proper leasing shape.

 If the building is occupied, consider auditing the leases.
-This will show if there are any potential problems with tenants.
+This will show if there are any potential problems with residents.
 It will also give you the chance to review the background checks and rent roll for each active lease.

 Similarly, you will want to perform a financial audit.
 Make sure the financial information you were given matches what is happening with the property.
 Look at things like bills and deposits as well as bank statements to verify that the property is a reliable investment option.